-Texas Academic Skills Program (TASP).
-The main component of this program is a test that measures skills in mathematics, reading and writing.
-All students, except those who are TASP Exempt, should take the TASP Test before their first semester in college at a Texas public institution of higher education.
-Students with disabilities who need reasonable accommodations should refer to the section of the TASP Registration Bulletin dealing with Special Testing Accommodations.
-Deaf students who are not TASP Exempt should take the Stanford Achievement Test, Advanced 2 Level, instead of the TASP Test.
+Texas Success Initiative Program (TSIP).
+The main component of this program is an initial assessment that measures skills in mathematics, reading and writing.
+All students, except those who are TSI-Exempt, should take an initial assessment test before their first semester in college at a Texas public institution of higher education.
+Students with disabilities who need reasonable accommodations should contact the Office of Disability Services.
+Approved Assessment Instruments